 If you have small files on your local machine that you want to analyze with Azure Databricks, you can easily upload them to Databricks File System - DBFS.
 For simple exploration scenarios you can:

 - Drop files into or browse to files in the Import & Explore Data box on the landing page:

 - Upload the files in the Create table UI.

-We recommend using Databricks File System - DBFS instead of the Create Table UI to load your data into Databricks in a production manner.
-You can use a wide variety of Spark Data Sources to import data directly in your notebooks.
+For production environments, however, we recommend that you access Databricks File System - DBFS using the CLI or one of the APIs.
+You can also use a wide variety of Data Sources to import data directly in your notebooks.

 You can read your raw data into Spark directly.
 For example, if you uploaded a CSV, you can read your data using one of these examples.

 For easier access, we recommend that you create a table.
 See Databases and Tables for more information.